 The Seat Ateca was one of the best cars of its kind, and the recent revisions have kept it at the head of the class.
 Seat hasn’t rewritten the rulebook in updating the Ateca.
 High-tech driver aids and connected services don’t transform the everyday experience of driving the car.
 However, we’re pleased that Seat hasn’t gone too far in following the current trend for dashboard designs that are almost button-free.

-It’s the way the Ateca drives that appeals most.
+It’s the way the Ateca drives that appeals most, and sees it included in our best tow car list.
 The ride is on the firm side, but the benefit is felt when towing and in solo driving.
 With a caravan in tow, the Ateca is stable, and without one it is sharp and engaging.

 We’re pleased that Seat still offer diesel as well as petrol models that meet the tough RDE2 emissions standard.
 It’s a shame that the 190hp diesel is no longer available, but the 150hp is punchy enough to make a strong engine for towing duties.
 The slick-shifting gearbox combines well with the 2.0-litre, and needs less encouragement to grab a lower gear than most transmissions of this type.